 Château de Ferrand

 The wine is a Grand Cru Classé and with its 32-hectare, it’s considered a big winery in the Saint-Émilion wine region.
-During the tour, you’ll get to visit the vineyard and their big wine cellars.
+During the tour, you’ll get to visit the vineyard and its big wine cellars.
 While many of the wineries on this list have a family feeling to them this one is a bit different.
-It’s much more professional and the wine tasting part is conducted by a professional sommelier that will teach you how to taste wine.
+It’s much more professional and the wine-tasting part is conducted by a professional sommelier that will teach you how to taste wine.

 Address: Château de Ferrand, Saint-Hippolyte, 33330 Saint Emilion

 If you come to Saint-Émilion by train and you really don’t want to leave the village, Château Villemaurine is perfect for you as it’s a short walking distance from the village center.
-The Château combines tradition, modernity, centuries of history and the refined production of great wines.
+The Château combines tradition, modernity, centuries of history, and the refined production of great wines.

 Château Villemaurine offers three guided tours.
 The first one is a group discovery tour (15€ / person) where you get to visit the vineyards and the monolithic cellars which are located underneath the vines of the estate.
 Second is the Heritage tour (15€ / person ) where you will discover the stunning network of quarries owned by the Château Villemaurine.
 Last is a private tour (45€ / person) which is personally designed for wine enthusiasts.
-All the tours include wine tasting in the end.
+All the tours include wine tasting at the end.
 Click here to book the tour online.

 Address: 23 Villemaurine-Sud, Saint-Émilion